-Beginning June 2017, the City of New Westminster will be completing sewer separation work in Sapperton.
-The Sapperton Combined Sewer Separation project will see the installation of new storm sewers which will divert approximately 30% of the catchment’s storm flows from the combined sewers.
+Beginning June 2017, the City of New Westminster started completing sewer separation work in Sapperton.
+Phase 1 of the Sewer Separation program saw the installation of new storm sewers which will divert approximately 10% of the catchment’s storm flows from the combined sewers.
+Subsequent phases of this project will result in approximately 30% diversion.
 The project will reduce the discharge of combined sewer overflows into the Fraser River by diverting significant amounts of storm water from combined sewers during rainfall events and providing improved storm water drainage that meets regional and federal requirements.
-The first phase of this project is expected to take six months to complete.

 Click on the map for a larger view.